andrewmilligan/ai2react-loader/README.md

 A simple and _very_ platform-specific Webpack loader that uses [`ai2react`][ai2react] to load Adobe Illustrator files as React components.

+Note: This only works on Mac because of the Illustrator automation.
+Sorry.

 ## Installing

 Install `ai2react-loader` from NPM using whichever package manager you like.